bablokb/simple-radio/README.md

     git clone https://github.com/bablokb/simple-radio.git
     cd simple-radio
-    sudo tools/install pi
+    sudo tools/install pi 27

 The firt set of commands installs the code for the keypad, the second set installs the code of this project.
 If your standard user is not `pi`, you should pass a different name to the install command.
+The install command also needs the number of the GPIO-pin of your LIRC installation.
+Even if you do not use a remote, you have to provide this number.

 Both installations will ask you to configure the software using the files `/etc/ttp229-keypad.conf` and `/etc/simple-radio.conf` respectively.